forbajato/forbajato.github.com/_posts/2013-12-18-setting-up-a-github-blog-using-jekyll-bootstrap-and-disqus.md

 #Prepare Github

-[Github}(http://github.com) has a static web pages hosting service.
+[Github](http://github.com) has a static web pages hosting service.
 Through this service you can host static web sites, that would be sites that do not interact a lot with the user but simply display information.
 If you want a simple blog this is a great way to go.
 Add to that you can control your own content, develop your content locally and manage versions (through git) and you have a pretty great package.

 If you don't have a github account yet you will want to go [here](http://github.com) and sign up for one.
 The accounts are free and afterwards you can put all kinds of projects under version control.
 Do keep in mind that if you want an account that hides code (or blog articles) you will need a paid account.
 If you want private repositories for code development you may want to try [Bitbucket](http://bitbucket.org).
 Bitbucket allows git and mercurial repos but doesn't have the static webpage hosting service.

 Once you have your github account you will need a repository to host the blog.
 Click the "Create a new repo" icon (top right hand side, next to your username).
-Name your repo something like <username>.github.com.
-It turns out you can probably put most anything you want in for <username> but most examples use your github username, I know that works as that is what I did.
+Name your repo something like USERNAME.github.com.
+It turns out you can probably put most anything you want in for USERNAME but most examples use your github username, I know that works as that is what I did.

 At this point the repo isn't fully initialized - there are no files under version control (unless you chose to initialize it when creating by checking the "Initialize this repository with a README" box when creating the repo).
 Doing it this way is probably the easiest as you don't end up with colliding repos.
 Next you want to go to the Jekyll-Bootstrap startup page to get things going with Jekyll-Bootstrap.